 The other two are premium-priced spas from Hot Spring’s top tier Highlife collection and have 14 or 22 jets.
 Hot Spring also has 10 medium spas and five large spas with various price ranges, all of which come equipped with energy-saving features and are certified by the California Energy Commission.

-5. Cal Spas: Biggest range
+6. Cal Spas: Biggest range of hot tubs

 With so many options, the website is difficult to navigate, and Cal Spas does not have pricing guidelines for its products, which makes narrowing down your options without speaking to a dealer inconvenient.
 However, Cal Spas has the most hot tub models available across its six hot tub product lines.
 The manufacturer has 51 hot tub models and several color and upgrade options as well.